 But wait... what's a title tag and meta description?
 We're glad you asked 😁

-Title tags and meta descriptions are the text that appear on the Google search results.
+Title tags and meta descriptions are the text snippets that appear on the Google search results.

 Adding keywords to title tags and meta descriptions is important, but make sure they're click worthy, too!
 It's one thing to rank on page one, and it's another to get clicks to your website.
 This ratio of views to clicks is called click through rate.

 If you really want to rank, your content should be the best for a given keyword.
-We provide some tips for this a few sections back, but if you're looking for more guidance, check out our How to Write Content for SEO webinar.
+We provide some tips for this a few sections back.

 We recommend posting high quality content to your website at least once per month.
 You can do that by blogging.